filipinascimento/CVRandomWalks/README.md

 # CVRandomWalks
-Fast tool to obtain sentences based on random walks from networks for use in word2vec and other embedding techniques.
+Fast tool written in C to obtain sentences based on random walks from networks.
+Can be used to generate input data for word2vec and other embedding techniques.

 ## Requirements
 - C11 compatible compiler (GCC, CLANG)